Understanding Lifecycle Environments

 • Removes the instance from the lifecycle stage.

-After detaching the instance, it no longer has any software sources associated with it and won't receive updates.
+After detaching the instance, it no longer has any associated software sources and won't receive updates.
 You can manage it as a standalone instance or assign the instance to a group or another lifecycle.

 Example of Promoting Content Through Lifecycle Stages